Glasgow Airport

-The airport is owned and operated by AGS Airports which also owns and operates Aberdeen and Southampton airports.
+It is owned and operated by AGS Airports, which also owns and operates Aberdeen and Southampton airports.
 It was previously owned and operated by Heathrow Airport Holdings (formerly known as BAA).
-The airport's largest tenants are easyJet and Loganair.
-Other major airlines using Glasgow as a base include Jet2.com and TUI Airways.
+Loganair are headquartered at the airport and have a maintenance hangar here. easyJet, Jet2.com and TUI Airways also use Glasgow as a hub.

-Glasgow Airport was opened in 1966 and originally flights only operated to other places in the United Kingdom and Europe.
-Glasgow Airport began to offer flights to other places around the world, flights which previously used Glasgow Prestwick Airport, which was subsequently relegated as the city's secondary airport catering for Ryanair and freight operators.
+It was opened in 1966 and originally flights only operated to other places in the UK and Europe.
+It began to offer flights to elsewhere — flights that previously used Glasgow Prestwick Airport, which was subsequently relegated as the city's secondary airport catering for Ryanair and freight operators.

 History

 The history of the present Glasgow Airport goes back to 1932, when the site at Abbotsinch, between the Black Cart Water and the White Cart Water, near Paisley in Renfrewshire, was opened.
-In 1933 the Royal Air Force 602 Squadron (City of Glasgow) Auxiliary Air Force moved its Westland Wapiti IIA aircraft from nearby Renfrew.
-The RAF Station HQ, however, was not formed until 1 July 1936 when 6 Auxiliary Group, Bomber Command, arrived.
+In 1933 the No. 602 Squadron RAuxAF (City of Glasgow) of the Royal Auxiliary Air Force moved its Westland Wapiti IIA aircraft from nearby Renfrew.
+The RAF Station headquarters, however, was not formed until 1 July 1936 when 6 Auxiliary Group, Bomber Command, arrived.
 From May 1939, until moving away in October 1939, the Squadron flew the Supermarine Spitfire.

-1940
+1940–1960

-In 1940, a torpedo training unit was formed, which trained both RAF and Royal Navy crews under RAF Coastal Command.
-On 11 August 1943 Abbotsinch was handed over solely to the Royal Navy and it became a naval base.
-All navy ships and bases are given ship names and Abbotsinch's was known as HMS Sanderling since June 1940.
-During the 1950s, the airfield housed a large aircraft storage unit and squadrons of the Royal Naval Volunteer Reserve.
+In 1940 a torpedo training unit was formed, which trained both Royal Air Force and Royal Navy crews under RAF Coastal Command.
+The Admiralty was granted a lodger facility for a RN Air Section at Royal Air Force Abbotsinch from 19 June 1940.
+The airbase was transferred from No. 19 Group RAF to the Admiralty on 11 August 1943, known as Royal Naval Air Station Abbotsinch, (or RNAS Abbotsinch).
+Its primary function was an Aircraft Maintenance Yard and Reserve Aircraft Storage and Salvage.
+On 20 September it was commissioned HMS Sanderling.
+During the 1950s the airfield housed a large aircraft storage unit and squadrons of the Royal Naval Volunteer Reserve.

 The Royal Navy left in October 1963.
 The name Sanderling was, however, retained as a link between the two: HMS Sanderling's ship's bell was presented to the new airport and a bar in the airport was named The Sanderling Bar.

 The following squadrons were based at Glasgow Airport at some point: